FriendsOfCake/crud/docs/actions/custom.md

 Each `CrudAction` have it's own unique configuration and events it uses.

-If you don't like how a specific `CrudAction` behaves, you can very easily replace it with your own - see the [custom actions documentation](20-custom-actions.md) for how to do this.
+If you don't like how a specific `CrudAction` behaves, you can very easily replace it with your own.

 # Custom Crud Actions